Interatherium: Description

 This animal, of the size similar to that of today's American Mink (it was about 40 centimeters long excluding the tail), was equipped with a rather unusual morphology if related to that of its closest relatives.
 Contrary to shapes like Protypotherium, Interatherium possessed short and robust legs, and a long body and similar to that of a weasel.
 The front legs were equipped with four fingers.
 The ointment phalanges were compressed laterally, and some of these were divided.

 The Interatherium skull was equally aberrant: it was in fact much more compact than that of other archaic types, and the muzzle was as if it had been crushed.
-The jaw, in particular, was very deep and tall, protruded backwards and owned considerable notches for the insertion of powerful masses masses (one of the main muscles capable of chewing in mammals).
+The jaw, in particular, was very deep and tall, protruded backwards and owned considerable notches for the insertion of powerful masses (one of the main muscles capable of chewing in mammals).
 The Masseter muscle was anchored to a large bony flange placed in the lower part of the jaw, known as the descending process.
 This process is greatly reduced in related interatheres: Interatherium's well developed process was superficially similar to the ones seen in glyptodonts, a taxon of giant armadillos.
 Like the other interactors, Interatherium possessed a complete teeth, including 44 teeth, but differ in having a diastema between the incisors and premolars.
 The space was accentuated by the dimensions of the last incisive and the canine, so small as to be absent in some specimens.